Castra of Hoghiz

 The castra of Hoghiz was a fort in the Roman province of Dacia.
-The fort was built, in the 2nd century AD, on the left bank of the Olt River, at a place where a Dacian settlement existing already in the 2nd century BC was unearthed.
+The fort was built in the 2nd century AD, on the left bank of the Olt River, at a place where a Dacian settlement existing already in the 2nd century BC was unearthed.
 The fort and the nearby village were abandoned in the 3rd century AD.
-The ruins of the castra are located in Hoghiz, Romania.
+The ruins of the castra are located in Hoghiz, a village of Transylvania in Romania.